-SPECIAL NOTICE All wrinkles in future must be accompanied by the coupon cut from page iii of cover A Vertical Aerial Anchoring Hook.
+SPECIAL NOTICE All wrinkles in future must be accompanied by the coupon cut from page iii of cover

+A Vertical Aerial Anchoring Hook.

 WHILST fixing up a new vertical singlewire aerial at the back of my house recently, I came up against a snag which I was able to overcome by utilising three iron meat hooks, as shown in the accompanying sketch.
 Having procured the meat hooks, I ascertained the thickness of the concrete runway, and with a piece of chalk marked out a square (d)-shown dotted-then with a large cold chisel I hacked away the area in the dotted lines, and proceeded to make a suitable block of wood for the anchoring base.
-The next operation was to drill a suitable hole in the block and work the three hooks into position; having done this, I placed cach hook in the vice, having slipped the block along the shanks, and 0 with a hammer, bent the ends over to form AERIAL the anchoring LEAD-IN feet.
-Placing the whole fit-ment into the vice, after having slipped the block down into FLEX FORMING SERIES AERIAL CONDENSER position again, I bound the hooks with steel wire near the heads, and at the base.
-Final.
-This simple dodge for providing a series aerial condenser is useful when no spare condenser is at hand.
-EARTH way.
-As I had no spare condensers I obtained the desired effect by using a short length of wire between the aerial terminal and the aerial lead-in, twisting these together for about 3ins.
-The degree of twist was found quite critical and I now have an adjustment which gives good reaction control throughout the range covered by the coil in use.
-The accompany-ing illustration should make the idea clear for those who wish to try out the scheme. -D. CRUST (Harrow). ly, I replaced the whole fitment in the hole in the concrete and re-cemented it into position, leaving it to set before fixing the aerial.-G. J. DOUGLAS (Hythe).
+The next operation was to drill a suitable hole in the block and work the three hooks into position; having done this, I placed each hook in the vice, having slipped the block along the shanks, and with a hammer, bent the ends the anchoring feet.
+Placing the whole fit-ment into the vice, after having slipped the block down into position again, I bound the hooks with steel wire near the heads, and at the base.
+Finally, I replaced the whole fitment in the hole in the concrete and re-cemented it into position, leaving it to set before fixing the aerial.-G. J. DOUGLAS (Hythe).